mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - `Convenient API for Transactions <../transactions-convenient-api/transactions-convenient-api.rst>`__
 - `Driver Sessions <../sessions/driver-sessions.rst>`__

-Session operations that require special handling are described below.
+Session operations that require special handling or are not documented by an existing specification are described below.

 withTransaction
 ```````````````

-The ``withTransaction`` operation is unique in that its ``callback`` parameter
+The ``withTransaction`` operation's ``callback`` parameter is a function and not
-is a function and not easily expressed in YAML/JSON.
-For ease of testing, this
+easily expressed in YAML/JSON.
+For ease of testing, this parameter is expressed
-parameter is defined as an array of `operation`_ documents (analogous to
+as an array of `operation`_ documents (analogous to
 `test.operations <test_operations>`_).
 Test runners MUST evaluate error and
 result assertions when executing these operations in the callback.